 Shirley’s Wardrobe aka Shirley

 Shirley Beniag is a mini Karla’s closet but she gives me more of the classic, professional, and chic vibe.
 She shops at ZARA and H&M, so it’s so easy to replicate her style.
 Sometimes she gives me Kerry Washington, which is always a treat.
 She makes professional dressing look fabulous and attainable.
 The thing that I also love about Shirley is how neat she is and her personality is incredible.
 I can watch her on her youtube channel for days.
 She’s funny and so stunning.
 Her sister has a cooking blog as well, so I take turns watching the both of them.
 I love Shirley, but sometimes you have to wait a while before she posts something new.
 I don’t blame her though, life gets hectic.

 Theaccessory aka Alexis

-I just discovered this site, but I am a long time fan of Alexis Phifer, who is most famously known as the first ex. of Kanye West.
+I just discovered this site, but I am a long time fan of Alexis Phifer (who is most famously known as the ex. of Kanye West).
 She’s beautiful and a few years back I discovered she has a keen eye for fashion.
-Now she has a website which highlights her fashion sense.
+Now she has a website that highlights her fashion sense.
 What I like about Alexis is how she mixes it up.
-She would wear funky suede boots with a boho oversized sweater and some fab shades and look like a million bucks.
+She can wear funky suede boots with a boho oversized sweater and look like a million bucks.
 You can shop on her website and replicate some of her looks, as she is a designer.
 She’s pretty cool.
 Continue reading “Ky’s Fave Bloggers Awards”